-Effective October 18, 2018, the Department of Veteran Affairs has new rules that impact several types of VA benefits.
+The following information may appear out of date, but the changes from October 2018 made by the Department of Veteran Affairs impacts several types of VA benefits now.
 A few key changes are:

 - 36-month "look-back" period on use of assets with up to a 5-year penalty period for misuse